Text-to-Give: Everything Your Church Needs to Know

 Webforms have been around since pretty much the dawn of the internet, and some of them haven’t changed much.

-Giving kiosks crashed onto the scene around 2003 to provide a physical location to give digitally.
+Giving kiosks came onto the scene around 2003 to provide a physical location to give digitally.
 They’re still widely in use today, but they’re best used as a supplement to another online giving solution.

 More than a decade ago, text-to-give revolutionized online giving and challenged churches and charities alike to harness the power of mobile devices.